Land Stewardship Program

 The Bruce Trail Conservancy manages thousands of hectares of Escarpment land.
 The BTC Land Stewardship Program was implemented in order to effectively care for this significant land, and is the largest program of its kind run by a non-government organization in Ontario's history.

-There are two full-time staff dedicated to the Land Stewardship Program.
+Two full-time staff are dedicated to the Land Stewardship Program.
 Under this program, staff develop stewardship plans for each property owned and/or managed by the BTC.
 Prepared from detailed ecological inventories and background research, these plans identify key stewardship issues for the improvement, maintenance and/or protection of the property's features and are used to guide the management of the property in a manner that is consistent with the mission and values of the BTC.

 Volunteer Land Stewards